sly-jupiter/hdfs-demo/README.md

 # hdfs-demo

-this repositories includes some practice between the learning of hdfs
+This repository includes some practices between the learning of HDFS.